crytic/optik/README.md

 - Gas is not taken into account
 - Some echidna options are not yet supported (see `hybrid-echidna -h`)

+## Hybrid Echidna
+Optik allows to run the [Echidna](https://github.com/crytic/echidna) smart-contract fuzzer in _hybrid_ mode.
+It basically couples Echidna with a symbolic executor that replays the Echidna corpus and extends it with new inputs that increase coverage.
+Attained coverage is computed incrementally for the whole `hybrid-echidna` run, accross multiple fuzzing campaign iterations.

 ### Usage

 Hybrid echidna can be used seamlessly in place of regular Echidna by replacing `echidna-test` with `hybrid-echidna` in your Echidna command line.